Melanie is a very special girl. Dr. Caldwell calls her "our little genius."

 Like every child, she has plenty of questions about the way that things are, but she is mindful of what she says and to whom.
 Her favorite teacher, Miss Justineau, gives her a glimpse of the outside world, and Melanie cannot wait to experience it for herself.
 But for some reason, unbeknownst to Melanie, this saddens Miss Justineau.
 It won't be long before Melanie discovers why.

 The Girl with All The Gifts is nothing short of phenomenal.
 I saw this book on the shelf at my local Target, but rather than buying it I did what I often do...
 I borrowed it from the library.

 I was not at all familiar with M.R.
 Carey before reading this book, but I do believe I found another favorite author!
 The story is constructed very well.
 It builds slowly, but interestingly.
 I liked Melanie immediately!
 I loved her mind, the way she moved through her world, and her level of awareness.

 This was one of those books that I simply could not put down, because I had to know what was going to happen.
 There are not very many characters in the book, but they are all layered and complex.
 Their personal histories inform their decisions and interactions, you either love them or not, but even more than that you understand them.

 This novel is thought provoking and superbly written.
 A definite MUST read.
 If you enjoy your dystopia with main course of human experience... put this book on your TBR pronto!

 The film adaptation of this novel is currently in post-production.
 I have not yet decided how I feel about that... but I'm definitely curious.

 This is not a paid post.
-I received a free eBook copy of this book through NetGalley.
-All views expressed are my honest opinion.
+I borrowed this book from my local library for my reading pleasure.
+The views expressed are my honest opinions.